wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-node/fme-node-storage.md

 ### Required Methods (Variation Storage)

 Storage Service should expose two methods: _get_ and _set_.
-These methods are used by VWO whenever there is a need to read or write from the storage service.
+These methods are used by VWO whenever there is a need to read from or write to the storage service.

 | Method Name | Params             | Description                                                 | Returns                                                                                    |
 | :---------- | :----------------- | :---------------------------------------------------------- | :----------------------------------------------------------------------------------------- |